lingtalfi/Here/README.md

     timelineDuration: 86400,
     /**
      * Callback fired after that an event is refreshed.
+     * An event is refreshed when its size or position needs to be updated.
+     * Typically, this occur when the user zooms in/out the timeline, in other words, when the ratio is updated.
+     * Scrolling the timeline does not require events refreshing.
+     *
+     *
      * Use this to set a background color dynamically, using a custom data-color attribute for instance,
      * or to hide/show some elements depending on the new width, or...
      *